ArchetypalTech/TheOrugginTrail/README.md

-# TheOrugginTrail ZorkMUD
+# TheOrugginTrail ZorkMUD<>ZorkDojo
-A MUD based Zork-like experiment in fully onchain text adventures, onchain games framework interoperability, and the engines that drive them.
+A MUD (and eventually also Dojo) based Zork-like experiment in fully onchain text adventures, onchain games framework interoperability, and the engines that drive them.

 >        \/|
 >       /"" ;,_               _________